Try Carti Pro free for 14 days.Start free trial →

 6Expand automation one intent at a time

 If you want catalog-aware AI, proactive engagement, and room for human handoff when conversations need it, try Carti on Shopify.
-Free for the first 100 merchants while the offer lasts.
+Start your free 14-day trial today.

 Daniel Anderson